zihuaweng/image_recognition_service_api/README.md

 # Serving-multiple-tensorflow-models
-serving multiple tensorflow models with python: flask + gevent + gunicorn
+Serving multiple tensorflow models with python: flask + gevent + gunicorn

 **Is easy to deploy multiple models in this way.
 Also, [tensorflow serving](https://www.tensorflow.org/serving/) maybe a good choose for long-term use.**